apache/echarts-doc/en/option/partial/clip.md

 If clip the overflow on the coordinate system.
 Clip results varies between series:

 + Scatter：Ignore the symbols exceeds the coordinate system.
 Not clip the elements.
++ EffectScatter the symbols exceeds the coordinate system.
+Not clip the elements.
 + Bar：Clip all the overflowed.
 With bar width kept.
 + Line：Clip the overflowed line.
 + Lines: Clip all the overflowed.